Last Updated on: 26th November 2021, 09:45 am

 07. Cad Cut Vinyl:

-- It can accommodate all quantity of prints at a relatively cost-effective price
+- It can accommodate all quantities of prints at a relatively cost-effective price

 - Professionals can efficiently work in a small space

 - The print lasts the lifetime of the t-shirt and doesn’t fade or crack

 - Vinyl prints are not as flexible as screen prints